-Production: Luigi Cherubini’s 1797 opera “Medea,” staged at the Connecticut Grand Opera in Stamford.
+Sets & Costumes for “Medea,” opera staged at the Connecticut Grand Opera in Stamford.
 The lead soprano (Gilda Cruz-Romo) was on stage for over 90% of the opera, singing nonstop.
 In addition, there were no real breaks for scenic changes, which had to be minor and fast.
-We also had to work with the theater’s limited wing space and flying capabilities.
+We designed the sets to be able to work with the theater’s limited wing space and flying capabilities.

 Marion M. White Greenwich News – “The simple set with its white Doric columns, designed for this production by Donald Warshaw, were handsome.
 Costumes of the principal singers were attractive.”